Violin Concerto (Berg): Music

 The work begins with an Andante in classical sonata form, followed by the Allegretto, a dance-like section.
 The second movement starts with an Allegro largely based on a single recurring rhythmic cell; this section has been described as cadenza-like, with very difficult passages in the solo part.
-The orchestration becomes rather violent at its climax (which is literally marked in the score as "High point of the Allegro"); the fourth and final section, marked Adagio, is in a much calmer mood.
+The orchestration becomes rather violent at its climax (marked in the score as "High point of the Allegro"); the fourth and final section, marked Adagio, is much calmer.
 The first two sections are meant to represent life, the last two death and transfiguration.

-Like a number of other works by Berg, the piece combines the twelve-tone technique, typical of serialistic music learned from his teacher Arnold Schoenberg, with passages written in a freer, more tonal style.
+Like many of Berg's works, the piece combines the twelve-tone technique, typical of serialist music learned from his teacher Arnold Schoenberg, with passages written in a freer, more tonal style.
 The score integrates serialism and tonality in a remarkable fashion.
 Here is Berg's tone row:

 Although this contains all twelve notes of the chromatic scale, there is a strong tonal undercurrent: the first three notes of the row make up a G minor triad; notes three to five are a D major triad; notes five to seven are an A minor triad; notes seven to nine are an E major triad;

 and the last four notes (B, C♯, E♭, F) and the first (G) together make up part of a whole tone scale.
 The roots of the four triads correspond to the open strings of the violin, which is highlighted in the opening passage of the piece.